bgermann/cforms2/readme.txt

 * feature:  additional form fields: checkboxes, radio buttons and select fields.
 Please note the expected "Field Name" entry format, separating input field items form the field name: i.e. radio buttons: field-name#button1#button2#button3#...
 * enhanced: ajax support can be optionally turned off
 * enhanced: a form can now have as few input fields as two
-* enhanced: more flexibilty in choosing email entry field.
+* enhanced: more flexibility in choosing email entry field.
 NOTE: if you have multiple email fields in your form, only the first will be used for sending the auto confirmation to
 * feature:  "valid email required" placeholder added to indicate required input format for email fields
 * feature:  optional popup window for user messages (may be helpful for very long forms)
 * other:    code cleanup